 • First is access to your website, obviously.

 • Second is some sort of website audit document.
-We’re going to share a template in just a few minutes.
-You can definitely use that.
-You can also create your own; it will not hurt our feelings if you create your own.
+We’re going to share a template you can use, or you can create your own.
 But you’re going to want some way of actually recording your takeaways from your audit.

-• And then third, generally, people want some sort of website analytics if you have them.
+• And third, you’ll want access to some sort of website analytics if you have them.
 If you don’t, it’s not the end of the world, but it can definitely help.

-Nothing too fancy here on the tools front.
-Again, your website, some sort of audit document or way to collect thoughts and website analytics.
+Nothing too fancy here.
+Just your website, some sort of audit document or way to collect thoughts and website analytics.

 Identify your priority pages

-And then you’re going to want to identify your priority pages.
-So typically speaking, priority pages are going to fall into one of three categories.
+Then you’re going to identify your priority pages.
+Typically, priority pages will fall into one of three categories.

-• First, what are the most important pages for our audience to accomplish those key actions that they were looking to take?
-Those actions that we just outlined in our framing questions.
+• First, what are the most important pages for our audience to accomplish those key actions they’re looking to take?

-• Second, what are the most important pages to us when it comes to those actions that we are looking for visitors to take?
+• Second, what are the most important pages to us when it comes to those actions that we’re looking for visitors to take?

 • And third, what are the most popular pages on our website?